Zaza language: Kinship markers

-Additionally, mother (nom.) and mother (obl.) are mā -> mār in Zaza, mâ -> mâr in Tati, mā -> moār in Talysh and brother (nom.) and brother (obl.) are bıra -> bırar in Zaza, bera -> berar in Tati and bäre -> bärār in Semnani.

-Henning also demonstrated that Harzandi dialect of the Tati language has many common linguistic features with and Zaza and Talysh language and the positioned it between the Talysh and Zaza.
-Zaza language, as with a number of other Iranian languages like Talysh, Tati, central Iranian languages and dialects like Semnani, Kahangi, Vafsi, Balochi and Kurmanji eatures split ergativity in its morphology, demonstrating ergative marking in past and perfective contexts, and nominative-accusative alignment otherwise.
+Additionally, mother (dir) and mother (obl) are mā -> mār in Zaza, mâ -> mâr in Tati, mā -> moār in Talysh and brother (dir) and brother (obl) are bıra -> bırar in Zaza, bera -> berar in Tati and bäre -> bärār in Semnani.
+Zaza, as with a number of other Iranian languages such as Talysh, Tati, central Iranian languages and dialects such as Semnani, Kahangi, Vafsi, Balochi and Kurmanji features split ergativity in its morphology, demonstrating ergative marking in past and perfective contexts, and nominative-accusative alignment otherwise.
 Syntactically it is nominative-accusative.

 Grammatical gender

+The grammatical gender forms of Old Iranian -except for the neuter form- remain largely the same in the Zaza language.
+The distinction between masculine and feminine forms is present in the entire morphology of the Zaza language, including nouns, adjectives, pronouns, cases and verb conjugations.
+In the Old Iranian era, the Old Iranian languages such as Avestan, Old Persian featured a grammatical gender system that included masculine, feminine, and neuter.
+And in Zaza, the feminine suffix of Old Iranian /-ā/ remained as the unstressed suffix /-e/ [-ə] in the northern dialect and as /-ı/ in the southern dialect of Zaza.
+Along with Zaza, the Semnani and Tati languages also exhibit the same feminine suffix form.
+For example, the word for donkey, her in Zaza and xar in Semnani and Tati: